tapdata/tapdata-docs/docs/pipeline-tutorial/oracle-to-kafka.md

         * **Process by Event Type**: If selected, you will also need to choose the data writing strategies for insert, update, and delete events.
         * **Append Write**: Only processes insert events, discarding update and delete events.
         * Set data source specific settings:
-             * **Number of Replications**: The number of replicas for the Topic automatically created by Tapdata, cannot be greater than the number of Kafka clusters and cannot be changed after creation.
+             * **Number of Replications**: The number of replicas for the Topic automatically created by TapData, cannot be greater than the number of Kafka clusters and cannot be changed after creation.
              * **Number of Partitions**: If the Topic already exists, the number of partitions can only increase, not decrease.
     * **Alert Settings**
         By default, if the node's average processing time is continuously 1 minute or longer than 5 seconds, system notifications and email alerts are sent.
 You can adjust the rules or turn off alerts according to business needs.